 At age 15, in the world of nicknames, I traded Bucky Beaver for Tinsel Teeth and went through high school with heavy metal brackets and rubber bands and a variety of creative names.
 It wasn’t until I completed my first year of college did my braces come off.
 That was truly a great and liberating time for me.
 I hadn’t had a confident smile with straight teeth since I was a little kid.
 It was great to not have the very heavy social burden of buck teeth or braces.
 I felt free.

 Since my experiences with dental braces there has been much advancement in the art and science of straightening teeth.
-Several years ago a new system of invisible braces were developed for adults called Invisalign.
+Several years ago a new system of invisible braces was developed for adults called Invisalign.
 They are designed for each person from a custom impression made of their teeth.
-From the impression custom aligners are designed and manufactured.
+From the impression, custom aligners are designed and manufactured.
 These custom plastic aligners are worn approximately 20 22 hours a day and are easily taken out for eating, brushing and flossing.
 Every two weeks or so there is a brief visit to your Invisalign dentist to get the next set of aligners.
 The whole process usually takes only one year!

 Currently, my niece, also growing up on Long Island, needs to get it.
-Up until recently her only option (many years after my experience) was also to get a mouth full of heavy metal, as the new clear braces were only available for adults.
+Up until recently, her only option (many years after my experience) was also to get a mouth full of heavy metal, as the new clear braces were only available for adults.
 Well the great news is, that not too long ago, a miracle happened for my niece and for thousands of other teens facing getting it.
 Invisalign recently announced that Invisalign for Teens was now available.
 The teen program also includes extra aligners, in case oops, I lost my braces happens (A little extra peace of mind for teens and parents alike).

 Invisible braces are not the solution for all orthodontic conditions.
 An exam and consultation with an Invisalign dentist will determine if clear braces will work for you or not.
 The good news is that they do work for most people on a quest for straight teeth.

-Some words of advice from a teenage survivor of old fashioned braces.
-Whether you are a teen or a parent of a teen, they are a life changing experience.
+Some words of advice from a teenage survivor of old-fashioned braces.
+Whether you are a teen or a parent of a teen, they are a life-changing experience.

 For those of you who need to get it and happen to need the heavy metal type, just trust the process and know its not forever (though it may seem like it at times).
 And if you’re a lucky candidate for Invisalign, it should be a relatively easy experience.
-Even though my experience with getting them was a very long 4 year period in my life, the resulting self confidence was transformational.
+Even though my experience with getting them was a very long 4 year period in my life, the resulting self-confidence was transformational.
 Whether you get visible or invisible braces, have patience, be optimistic, and know your new smile, and your new life after braces is very much, worth the wait!
 More here @ https://cochranorthodontics.com/